eramons/eck-lab/README.md

 ## Terraform Resources

-The terraform configuration examples provide an optional way to deploy the Google Cloud Platform (GCP) infrastructure to support Kubernetes-based demo environment.
+The terraform configuration examples provide an optional way to deploy the Google Cloud Platform (GCP) infrastructure to support a Kubernetes-based demo environment.

 For more details, check the [Terraform README](terraform/README.md).